dawn-boy/obsidian-notes/Tech/Networking.md

 	- due to WPA's serious vulnerabilities, WPA was replaced with an updated protocol called WPA2
 3) Wi-Fi Protected Access 2 (WPA2)
 	- The second version of Wi-Fi Protected Access - WPA2 was released in 2004
-	- WPA2 improves upon WPA by using the Advanced Encryption Standard (AESA)
+	- WPA2 improves upon WPA by using the Advanced Encryption Standard (AES)
 	- WPA2 also improves on the use of Temporal Key Integrity Protocol (TKIP) by using Counter Mode Cipher Block Chain Message Authentication Code Protocol (CCMP) which provides encapsulation and ensures message authentication and integrity.
 	- Personal
 		WPA2 personal mode is best suited for home networks.
 It is easy to implement.
 The global passphrase WPA2 personal version needs to be applied to each individual computers and access points in the network.
 This makes it ideal of Home networks but unmanageable for organizations